GoncharukBro/react-smart-masonry/README.md

 > This behavior is not always necessary, and it leads to additional recalculation of elements, so this option is disabled by default.

+## Feedback

+If you find a bug or want to make a suggestion for improving the package, [open the issues on GitHub](https://github.com/GoncharukBro/react-smart-masonry/issues) or email [goncharuk.bro@gmail.com](mailto:goncharuk.bro@gmail.com).

+Support the project with a star on [GitHub](https://github.com/GoncharukBro/react-smart-masonry) ⭐.

 ## License

 MIT © [Nikolay Goncharuk](https://github.com/GoncharukBro)